aldocd4/decs/README.md

 * 2 => Using the components filter mixin **mixin ComponentsFilter!(components...);**

-If you provide an components filter, when an entity is activated, it will be automatically added to the systems whose filters match her components.
+If you provide a components filter, when an entity is activated, it will be automatically added to the systems whose filters match her components.

 ```cs
 class MovementSystem : System